 To date, the Working Group has reviewed and issued recommendations on over 50 country-specific reports, which have generated tangible advances in often challenging situations for the protection of children.
 The Working Group has also been proactive in its work on children and armed conflict, including through visiting countries on the agenda, organizing informal briefings from experts on issues related to child protection, and holding video-teleconferences with United Nations child protection staff in the field.

 The positive impact of the efforts of the Working Group has been demonstrated over the years, notably by including the protection of children affected by war in all relevant aspects of the work and resolutions of the Security Council.

-There have been six Presidents of the Working Group: France, Mexico, Germany, Luxembourg, Malaysia and Sweden.
-The mandate was strengthened under each presidency, new triggers for listing were added, support was given for the campaign “Children, Not Soldiers,” and resolutions evolved to address grave violations, the respect of international law and issues such as reintegration, impunity and the possibility of sanctions against perpetrators.
+There have been eight Presidents of the Working Group: France, Mexico, Germany, Luxembourg, Malaysia, Sweden, Belgium and Norway.
+The mandate was strengthened under each presidency, new triggers for listing were added, support was given for the campaigns “Children, Not Soldiers” and ACT to Protect and resolutions evolved to address grave violations, the respect of international law and issues such as reintegration, impunity and the possibility of sanctions against perpetrators.

 Working with regional and sub-regional organizations

-Working with regional organizations has been a key element t0 expand the reach and effectiveness of the tools that were already in place.
+Working with regional organizations has been a key element to expand the reach and effectiveness of the tools that were already in place.